 So what happens when we reimagine the minimum wage?

-On November 4th, 2019, Oddly Correct announced on Instagram that it would guarantee its employees a take home pay of at least $18 an hour.
+On November 4th, 2019, Oddly Correct announced on Instagram that it would guarantee its employees a take-home pay of at least $18 an hour.
 If they made that amount with their base pay plus tips, great.
 If they didn’t make enough in tips to get them to $18, then Oddly Correct would subsidize the rest.

-Missouri is one of 44 states that allows employers to pay a tipped minimum, or less than the minimum wage to employees who also collect tips.
-Some states allow employers to pay as little as $2.13 an hour if an employee collects tips; this differs state by state.
+Missouri is one of 44 states that allow employers to pay a tipped minimum, or less than the federal minimum wage to employees who also collect tips.
+Some states allow employers to pay as little as $2.13 an hour if an employee collects tips; this amount differs state by state.
 In Missouri, employers are allowed to take a tip credit of 50% of their minimum wage ($8.60), meaning they can pay their staff as little as $4.30 an hour.

 The minimum wage is literally the lowest you can legally pay someone—so Michael decided to redefine that.

 $18 an hour was a specific number, determined by using MIT’s Living Wage Calculator (in Kansas City, the living wage, or an estimate of what the actual cost of living is for a given municipality, for a single person is $11.29 an hour) and by deciding what was feasible and realistic for Oddly Correct.

 Oddly Correct’s policy removes the volatility of a key component—tips.
-Although Oddly Correct baristas still rely on tips, they’ll leave every shift with a guaranteed amount of money: a barista working 30 hours will always leave with a minimum of $540 a week.
+Although Oddly Correct baristas still rely on tips from customers, they’ll leave every shift with a guaranteed amount of money: a barista working 30 hours will always leave with a minimum of $540 a week.
 Neither a busy shift with lots of people on the floor (and a lot of people to split the tip pool with) nor a slow shift with no customers will affect that base amount.

-That totally dismantles the definition of what minimum wage even is.
+That totally dismantles the definition of what minimum wage is.
 Instead of being a wage floor for employers, Oddly Correct has made it a protective roof for its employees.

-The post from Oddly Correct’s Instagram.
+Post from Oddly Correct’s Instagram

 “I think it just comes back to the idea that if I can't place a proper value on my greatest resource, as opposed to viewing it as like my biggest liability—it is the thing that we pay the most money for week after week—but it's bringing us the most benefit.
 It comes from seeing the value in people as opposed to feeling like it's a weight that has to be managed.”

 Using an inflation calculator, if the minimum wage went up to at least match the rate of inflation, it would be $8.70.
 To put it simply, $7.25 in 2009 was worth more than $7.25 is today.
 In ten years, we’ve systematically devalued the folks most likely to be paid by this standard—in some ways, it was better to be a minimum wage employee ten years ago than it is now.

 According to the Bureau of Labor Statistics, about half a million employees make the minimum wage.
 Another 1.3 million make below the minimum wage.
 Oddly Correct’s new policy isn’t just about paying baristas more—although that is fundamentally important and its significance cannot be ignored—but a push to think about how you value the work of others.

-“If I think that a job is worth doing, then I should be paying a wage that makes it a job that someone can continue to do,” Michael says.
-“If I think that that person's job is worth having on my team, then I need to show that I value it with how I'm compensating it.
-I charted our pay system to make it less of like a pyramid—like a point at the bottom and wide at the top—to more of a rectangle.”
+“If I think that a job is worth doing, then I should be paying a wage that makes it a job that someone can continue to do.
+If I think that that person's job is worth having on my team, then I need to show that I value it with how I'm compensating it.
+I charted our payment system to make it less of like a pyramid—like a point at the bottom and wide at the top—to more of a rectangle.”